Cesarmerjan/python_clean_architecture/README.md

 ### Exceptions
 Responsible for custom exceptions
 ### Utils
-Responsible for support modules fo the system
+Responsible for support modules of the system
 ### Views
 Responsible for the user interface